- Date: Saturday, May 11, 2019

 The Yoga Class: This is a one hour yoga class for people of all yoga experience levels including people who have never before tried yoga.
 The yoga is for people of all religions and focuses on breathing and relaxation.

-The Instructor: Whenever possible, the yoga class will be led by Betsy Durham (see below), a certified yoga instructor.
-If she is not available, the class will be led by PJ Jonas who is not certified, but has been practicing yoga for over ten years.
+The Instructor: The yoga class will be led by Betsy Durham (see below), a certified yoga instructor.

 Reminder: Please remember that this event is held with live animals.
 While they are tame and friendly, there is still a possibility to encounter nibbling, climbing, bleating, urine and feces.
 Please note that Goat Milk Stuff and Betsy Durham 200 RYT are not responsible for any barnyard behavior that may lead to the damage of your property.
 If it is valuable or brand new, please leave it at home or locked in your car.
 A liability waiver must be signed before joining the event.